Amboy, New York: History

 The Methodist church of Amboy was organized early in the history of the town, the date not being definitely known.
 It was a part of the Salmon River Conference, but in 1836 became a part of the Black River Conference.
 The pastor at the time of the change was Rev. W. H. Gaylord.
 The church has always been prosperous.
 The church edifice was erected prior to 1850.
 A Methodist society was organized at Carterville about 1870, and the edifice erected in 1871.
 The first trustees were N. H. Adams, Charles H. Jeliff, and Daniel T. Morton.
 Both Methodist churches are now served by Rev. William Ashford, and have a combined membership of about 112.
 The entire property, including a parsonage, is valued at $2,400.

+One of the most notable citizens in Amboy’s history was a man by the name of Arthur Orla Harrington.
+Named after his father, Mr. Harrington was affectionately referred to as “Artie Kid.”
+Artie Kid was raised on Cable Road and bore 4 children and raised them, with his young bride, on that same land.
+Three strikingly beautiful daughters and one strapping son.
+He was an athlete having been the star pitcher of the Panther Lake Bar’s softball team, broom hockey team and played in several clubs such as darts, pitch, bowling and NASCAR.
+He was quite the arborist as well, having transplanted all of the trees that adorned his lawn, from the woods on his property.
+He was also the muscle behind the planting and care of the apple orchard that was located on said property (apples TBD).
+Arthur expanded his ownership of property to County Route 23.
+It was there where tragedy struck one cold Saturday in the throws of winter.
+Arthur managed to run himself over with the backhoe he was using for snow removal.
+Not many can claim this feat.
+He had a full recovery and was able to enjoy his time hunting, routing on his mighty NY Giants team and watching his 9 grandchildren grow.
+They say, when the snow is falling on a cold Amboy winter night, you can still hear Artie Kid, cussing in the wind, as he did for years and years fighting the relentless snowfall while getting his cars unstuck.